 Figure 3: Support to FACADO Orphanage Figure 4:Support to Osaze We Care Foundation

-Figure 5: Feed a Child Campaign Poster Figure 6: Some children in Jikwoyi who benefitted
+Figure 5: Feed a Child Campaign Poster Figure 6: Some children in Jikwoyi who benefited

 Figure 7: Cross section of beneficiaries of SAM Community Relief Initiative

-A report filed in by the CS-SUNN FCT Chapter Coordinator, Ngozika Ogbonna reiterated the chapter’s commitment to mobilize and provide support for women, children and households that are in dire need of food within the period the COVID 19 challenge would last.
-The chapter, she said is also poised to advocate for prioritization of households with higher number of malnourished and under 5 children in the distribution of the food items provided by the Federal Government for support to vulnerable households.
+A report filed in by the FCT Chapter Coordinator of CS-SUNN, Ngozika Ogbonna, reiterated the chapter’s commitment to continuously mobilize civil society to provide support for women, children and households that are in dire need of food within the period of the COVID 19 challenge.
+The chapter, she said, is poised to advocate for prioritization of households with higher number of malnourished and under-5 children in the distribution of the food items provided by the Federal Government for support to vulnerable households.